Arcan-Tech/impact-repo-generator/README.md

 This format allows to generate multiple issues while knowing the original meta issue they originate from.
 For example, `issue1_1` and `issue1_2` are two different issue that both originate from `issue1` **Issue** state.

 # Usage
+## Generate
 Running
 ```sh
 ./repo-generator generate -m ./test_data/markov.yaml -r /tmp/output_repo -c 100 --hours 48 --start 2023-01-01T12:00:00
 ```
 will generate a repository at `/tmp/output_repo` with `-c 100` commits with an average of 48 hours interval between them, starting from January 1 2023.

+## Visualize
 Running
 ```sh
 ./repo-generator dot -m ./test_data/markov.yaml -o /tmp/markov.dot
 ```
 giving the markov model as input will generate the corresponding .dot file at `/tmp/markov.dot`.

 Use the command graphviz `dot -Tpng markov.dot -o markov.png` to generate the png of the graph.